Gateway Courses in Arts & Humanities

 *Seats are reserved for declared and intended Art Practice majors

 A first course in the language, processes, and media of visual art.
-Weekly lectures and studio problems will introduce students to the nature of art making and visual thinking.
+Course work will be organized around weekly lectures and studio problems that will introduce students to the nature of art making and visual thinking.
 This course is a prerequisite for applying to the Art Practice major.
-Satisfies Arts & Literature L&S Breadth.
+Satisfies Arts & Literatures Breadth.
 Course catalog link

 Celtic Studies